Maybe, at some time in the distant past, many ordinary cleaners did a fairly “decent job”.

 The image and style formula worked well for a while.
-Then the recession hit and many of their customers sought out cheaper alternatives.
+Then the recession and the pandemic hit and many of their customers sought out cheaper alternatives.

 Much to their chagrin, these customers discovered that, apart from image and style, there wasn’t much difference in the quality of product.
 And that, over the past few years, they’d been paying relatively high prices for ordinary cleaning.

 Clearly, the cubic zirconium strategy wasn’t working any more.

 So some ordinary cleaners adopted a new approach.
 They introduced a three tier pricing system, typically dubbed their “everyday”, “expert” or “couture” service.
 Or their "diamond", "platinum" and "gold" service.
 Or their "classic", "deluxe" and "artisan" service.